 The preliminary analysis involves the collection of information necessary for making design decisions.
 Once you have accomplished the preliminary analysis.
-I am assuming it involves a participatory process providing for a systematic, step-by-step method for examining the structure of the organization.
+I am assuming it involves a participatory process providing a systematic, step-by-step method for examining the structure of the organization.

 The process should involve facilitation as a means of including participative training and gaining buy-in.
-Facilitated interviews are conducted focusing on the strategy of the organization, the key tasks being performed and current strengths and weaknesses of the organization.
+Facilitated interviews are conducted focusing on the strategy of the organization, the key tasks being performed, and the current strengths and weaknesses of the organization.
 Some like to use the term, “structured” interviews, but I think that leaves opportunities for others to say just what you want them to say.
 With objective facilitation, more of the truth comes out.
 Not that your people are trying to deceive you, they are trying to be team players.
 That, of course, doesn’t help at this stage of the game when you are looking for flaws in current organizational design.
-Operational design involves the structuring of supervisory roles, information flows, and jobs within the context of the strategic design decisions.
+Operational design involves the structuring of supervisory roles, information flows, and jobs within the context of strategic design decisions.
 Implementation involves managing the transition from the current design to a new design.

 Training or informing of those changes is a critical role the trainer can simplify.
 It most likely will involve key staff, including the CEO.
 If everything comes down from the top, it will be disputed–especially if the employees feel they weren’t consulted along the way; again, that’s the job of training, public information even an employee representative.

 If you do nothing else, enlist the aid of training to start a campaign of adapting to change; that, at least, will tell people change is coming and how to cope with it.
-Knowledge of the some of the options won’t hurt a thing and might help.
+Knowledge of some of the options won’t hurt a thing and might help.
 You might have a genius out there who sees what you and your senior staff do not–maybe a process so simple it elicits a, “Gee, why didn’t I think of that.”
-Yet, another good reason to them involved.
+Yet, another good reason for them involved.

 To get people thinking about change, hold a good idea contest, with the winner getting some time off or a bonus, for the most innovative idea for moving forward with the reorganization.
 Now you’ve stimulated the employees, maybe even excited them with the prospect of change.
 If your changes involve letting personnel go, a box as for suggestions on dealing with that issue might be useful to generate ideas while letting everyone know that is not the primary goal of the reorganization.